Hi and thank you for clicking on The Skipper.

 "No." I started checking behind the couch cushions "You had it—don't you dare be hiding it from me."

-"You're sitting on it, dimwit," said Bonnie, pulling the remote out from underneath me.
+"You're sitting on it, dimwit," said Bonnie (red hair, freckles, likes to get into fights) as she pulled the remote out from underneath me.

 "I hate this movie," said Bonnie.
 "I don't understand why the guys like the main girl."